DakotaNelson/burner-phone-challenge/README.md

 =====
 If you want to generate your own data...

-Install dependencies (using a virtualenv, preferably):
+Install dependencies (using a virtualenv, preferably).
+You can skip this step, but you'll only get CSV files, no network graphs:
 `virtualenv venv --python=python3 && source venv/bin/activate`
 `pip install networkx`

 Do the thing:
 `python src/generate.py`

+If you skipped the dependencies step and aren't in a virtualenv:
+`python3 src/generate.py`

-Make sure you're using Python 3 or you'll have a bad time.
+(Make sure you're using Python 3 or you'll have a bad time.)

 Big Todos